23 July 2021 //

 Types of Parts That Require Spares

-Identifying the types of parts that may need to be replaced on your equipment and planning in advance to stock each at an appropriate level will help you maintain continuous production line operation.
+Identifying the types of parts that may need to be replaced on your packaging equipment or that call for advanced planning to stock each at an appropriate level will help you maintain consistent production line operation.
 The three types of parts that require spares are:

-- Consumables – These are parts that wear out over time due to contact with materials, products or machinery and can’t typically be repaired.
+- Consumables: These parts wear out over time due to contact with materials, products, or machinery and can’t typically be repaired.
 Parts that are consumable tend to be lower-cost and are stocked in multiple quantities.
-An example of this type of part is a brake pad — much like a car brake pad over time the pads will experience wear and need to be replaced.
+An example of this type of part is a brake pad — much like a car brake pad, over time the pads will experience wear and need to be replaced.

-- Minimum critical – A minimum critical part is essential to your machine’s functionality and is typically unique to its operation.
+- Minimum critical: A minimum critical part is essential to your machine’s functionality and is typically unique to its operation.
 While these parts can be repaired, spares can’t be obtained through normal distribution channels and tend to have long lead times.
-This makes having spares on-hand essential in order to keep production moving.
-This type of part is most likely to be damaged or fail during transport, setup or startup.
-An example this type of part a seal jaw; because it is specially fabricated for your system, a special order or repair will need to occur for it to be replaced.
+This makes having spares on hand essential in order to keep production moving.
+This type of part is most likely to be damaged or fail during transport, setup, or startup.
+An example of this type of part is a seal jaw.
+Because it is specially fabricated for your system, a special order or repair will need to occur for it to be replaced.

-- Long-term – These are the parts that may eventually wear out and require replacement after several years of use.
-These parts are typically repairable items and ordering lead times for spares will vary.
-An example of a long-term part that may need to be repaired down the road are drive rollers.
+- Long-term: These are the parts that may eventually wear out and require replacement after several years of use.
+These parts are typically repairable items, and ordering lead times for spares will vary.
+An example of a long-term part that may need to be repaired down the road is drive rollers.

 Why Maintain a Spare Parts Stock?

-Having replacement parts immediately available when an original part malfunctions or wears out can prevent a production line shutdown.
+- Reduced downtime: Having replacement parts immediately available when an original part malfunctions or wears out can prevent a production line shutdown.
 This is especially true for parts that have a substantial lead time.
-In addition, there’s no guarantee your vendor will have the item(s) you need on the shelf, so keeping a supply in-house will eliminate the possibility of parts being unavailable.
+In addition, there’s no guarantee your vendor will have the items you need on the shelf, so keeping a supply in-house will eliminate the possibility of parts being unavailable.